 Elveden receives funding from the Department for Education, some of which is intended to support children with SEND.
 For children who have particularly high levels of need and support, we apply for top-up funding (High Needs Funding) from Suffolk.
-In 2019-2020 we were successful in securing £23,500.
+In 2020-2021 we were successful in securing £25,300.
+At Elveden we had 100% application success rate, securing all we applied for.